tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/oceanbase.md

 <Content />

 OceanBase Database is a financial-grade distributed relational database.
-Tapdata Cloud supports using OceanBase as a target database to help you quickly build data flow links.
-Next, we will introduce how to connect to an OceanBase data source on the Tapdata Cloud.
+TapData Cloud supports using OceanBase as a target database to help you quickly build data flow links.
+Next, we will introduce how to connect to an OceanBase data source on the TapData Cloud.

 ## Supported Versions